FOCUS-Microsoft quietly prepares to avoid spotlight under Biden

 The company's other large competitors, such as Facebook Inc FB.O, Apple Inc APPL.O and Amazon.com Inc AMZN.O, are also grappling with various state and federal investigations.

 Earlier this year, Microsoft also won a highly controversial $10 billion cloud computing contract from the U.S. Department of Defense after it defeated Amazon in a contest marred by allegations of political influence by President Donald Trump.
+The stock has more than tripled since Trump took office.

 'ADULT IN THE ROOM'

-Microsoft has presented itself as an "adult in the room" to both parties on the topic of antitrust, a strategy that will continue to ensure attention is diverted to its rivals, CEPR's Moran said.
+Microsoft has presented itself as an "adult in the room" to both parties on the topic of antitrust, a strategy that will continue to ensure attention is diverted to its rivals, CERP's Moran said.

 Smith and Microsoft, for example, have invested time and resources in staying in the good graces of Democratic lawmakers.